eddieblu/.github/profile/webServices/login/login.md

 You can find this complete example [here](exampleCode/login).
 To run it yourself, take the following steps:

-1. Clone the repository.
+1. Clone the [course instruction repository](https://github.com/webprogramming260/.github) if you haven't already.
+1. Navigate to the `profile/webServices/login/exampleCode` directory in your your command console window.
-1. Run `npm install` from a console window in the example root directory.
+1. Run `npm install` from a console window in the root of the project directory.
-1. Run `npm install` from a console window in the example service subdirectory.
+1. Run `npm install` from a console window in the service subdirectory.
 1. Open up the code in VS Code and review what it is doing.
 1. Run and debug the example by pressing `F5` for the file `service/index.js`.
 You may need to select node.js as the debugger the first time you run.
 1. Run `npm run dev` from a console window in the example root directory.